ianhellstrom/zoose/README.md

 # What is new?
 ## 2.0
 - With Zoose 2.0 comes a setup with `docker compose` that splits Zoose into different flavours: `base`, `neo4j`, `quantum`, and `r`.
 This makes it easier to manage and users who have no need of Neo4j, quantum libraries, or R, do not need these included.
 - Python has been upgraded to 3.10, and various packages have also been upgraded to the latest versions.
 - The R kernel has been dropped _temporarily_ for 2.0 due to lack of popular demand and because the kernel crashes frequently.
 The cause of this issue is to be investigated.

-## 1.0
-As of 2.0.0, Zoose is based on JupyterLab instead of the classic Jupyter experience.
-This means, among others, that it offers code completion, refactoring capabilities, autoformatting, an OED-recommended spelling checker with support for technical terms, and git integration (incl. diffs) out of the box.